Young man released from Malawi prison after being selected to university

-A 22-year-old man, who was sentenced to nine years prison, has been handed an early release from prison after being selected to Mzuzu University.
+A 22-year-old man, who was sentenced to nine years in prison, has been handed an early release from prison after being selected to Mzuzu University.

 The High Court sitting in Mzuzu has reduced the sentence which Mwafulirwa was slapped with in 2018.